 The multi-purpose room on the main level of Schoenfeld Campus Center is used for musical and dramatic performances and can be converted to a gymnasium for intramural sports.
 The lower level of Schoenfeld includes the Brickyard Grille & Snack Bar, the Campus Bookstore, television lounge, game room, and the student mailroom.

-The Scheele Memorial Library provides a comfortable atmosphere for study and research, with reading lounges, ample table space, and group study rooms.
-Through the online catalog, students can easily search for traditional books, e-books and other resources owned by the library.
-More than 40 electronic journal databases are accessible for on-and-off campus use.
-The Curriculum Material Center, containing children’s books and textbooks, is located on the lower level.
+Scheele Memorial Library provides a comfortable atmosphere for study and research, with reading lounges, ample table space, and group study rooms.
+Through the online Catalog, students can easily search for traditional books, e-books, and other resources owned by the Library.
+More than 40 electronic journal databases are accessible for on- and off-campus use.
+The Teacher Education Curriculum Material Center, containing children’s books and textbooks, is located on the lower level.
 Students have access to 29 computer workstations and may use their own laptops in a wireless networked environment.
+Laptops may also be checked-out to use within the library.
 The two study rooms have flat screen televisions available to augment student and faculty presentations by mirroring the contents of one’s laptop and provides the opportunity for group movie viewing.
-A Concordia College Network video monitor is in the main lobby.
-Audio-visual equipment is available to play DVDs, VHS videos, CDs, records and audio cassettes.
+A Concordia Information Channel monitor is in the main lobby.
+Audio-visual equipment is available to play DVDs, VHS videos, CDs, records, and audio cassettes.

-Brunn-Maier Science Hall contains a full range of science laboratories, general classrooms, and our Division of Nursing.
+Brunn-Maier Science Hall contains a full range of science laboratories, nursing laboratories, general classrooms, and is home to Biology, Education, Nursing, and the Nursing Arts Laboratories.

 The Meyer Athletic Center includes a full-size gymnasium, weight room, fitness and sports training center, squash courts, indoor and outdoor tennis courts, baseball, soccer, and softball fields.